-- Microwaves are intended only for food preparation. - Never put any metal, tin foil, twist-ties, or silverware in a microwave. - Only use microwave-safe containers.
-Microwaves can melt some plastic containers or cause some ceramic and glass containers to break. - Microwaves heat unevenly, and your food will continue to cook even after the microwave stops.
+- In a microwave, only cook food no metal, no clothes. - Only use microwave-safe containers.
+Microwaves can melt some plastic containers or cause some ceramic and glass containers to break.

+- Microwaves heat unevenly, and your food will continue to cook even after the microwave stops.
 Open all containers carefully to avoid steam burns. - Make sure that the door to the microwave always seals properly.
 Do not use the microwave if the door does not close. - If you have a fire in the microwave, do not open the door.
 Turn the microwave off.
 Call 911 or your local emergency number.
 Before you use the microwave again, have it serviced to make sure it works properly.